osu-cass/sb-components/docs/source/dev/Accessibility.md

 ## Minimum Requirements
 * Use a keyboard to interact with components (tab, space, enter, shift-tab)
+* Icons should have aria-hidden
+* Links or buttons with no text need to have aria-label or labeled-by.
+More info [here](http://fontawesome.io/accessibility/)
-* Roles should be used unless input (input type does this automatically)
+* Roles should be used unless input (input type does this automatically).
+More info  [here](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques)
 * Check contrast of components being used

 ## Resources